tomaspavlin/mitm/README.md

 mitm
 ===

-This is application written in C for Unix (debugged on Linux), that implements Man in the middle attack.
+This is application written in C for Unix, debugged on Linux and FreeBSD system, that implements Man in the middle attack.

 DESCRIPTION
 ---